tunny17/transport_logistics/readme.md

 You may also see any lint errors in the console.

 <h1>Problems Faced</h1>
-The major problem I faced was the sizing issue, to back up this problem, when you play the prototype of the figma file, the viewport is bigger than it ought to.
+The major problem I faced was the sizing.
+The instrucion is "pixel-perfect implimentation" and the sizing weren't aligned to a desktop screen, to back up this problem, when you play the prototype of the figma file, the viewport is bigger than it ought to.
 I believe the Frame used to create the figma file is bigger than the normal desktop width.
 However I could be wrong, so far that's the only problem I faced.

 <h1>Contact</h1>
 Email: tvnji01@gmail.com